 How is Vipassana Practiced?

-Vipassana is a rather serious meditation and is structured like a course, with time spent in silence, evening lectures, partial fasting and abstinence from various physical and psychological things.
+Vipassana is a serious meditation and is structured like a course with time spent in silence, evening lectures, partial fasting, and abstinence from various physical and psychological things.
 The minimum session for new students is 10 days of silence in the course, which has been deemed the minimum for the meditation to be effective and internal change to be observed.
-Afterwards the student, is encouraged to practice regularly on their own, for continued growth in insight.
+Afterward, the student is encouraged to practice regularly on their own for continued growth in insight.

 My Personal Introduction to Vipassana

-As I read Kaushik’s experience, something immediately clicked and I knew this was a path I needed to pursue.
-I have actually been craving entering a deeper state of being for quite some time now, and being able to experience this type of meditation experience resonated strongly.
+I learned about Vipassana meditation from an online acquaintance, Kaushik Chokshi.
+As I read Kaushik’s experience, something immediately clicked and I knew this was an experience I needed to pursue.
+I have been craving to enter a deeper state of being for quite some time now and the ability to experience this type of meditation resonated with me strongly.

 Preparing for My First Vipassana Meditation